EmpatheticResponse/ERGM/README.md

 For each video, perform the following steps to create aligned data clips.

-1.  **Extract Full Audio Track**: Use FFmpeg to extract a 16kHz mono `.wav` audio file from each video.
+1.  **Extract Full Audio Track**: For eacg video, use FFmpeg to extract a 16kHz mono `.wav` audio file from each video.
     ```shell
     ffmpeg -i input_video.mp4 -vn -ar 16000 -ac 1 -c:a pcm_s16le output_audio.wav
     ```